magv/ratracer/README.md

   Optimize the current trace by propagating constants, merging duplicate expressions, and erasing dead code.

+* **finalize**

+  Convert the (not yet finalized) code into a final low-level representation that is smaller, and has drastically lower memory usage.
+Automatically eliminate the dead code while finalizing.

 * **reconstruct** [`--to`=*filename*] [`--threads`=*n*] [`--factor-scan`] [`--shift-scan`]

   Reconstruct the rational form of the current trace using